X01XX/Unorthodox-Expert-System/README.md

 Based on an improved interpretation of the Karnaugh Map, and introspection.
 Karnaugh Maps have a bug, there is a work-around, see the top of the file theory.html.

-Squares that are only in one region have a special significance, see "Limiting an Optimistic Union" and "Confirming an unused region" in theory.html.
+K-Map squares that are only in one region have a special significance, see "Limiting an Optimistic Union" and "Confirming an unused region" in theory.html.

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.
-See the file: Screenshot at 202023-08-11 16-21-30.png (command like cargo run 10, for continuous running until rules found, 10 times consecutive).
+See the file: Screenshot at 202023-08-11 16-21-30.png (command like cargo run 10, for continuous running until rules found, 10 times consecutively).

 There is extensive use of Boolean Operations.